Kidou Senshi Gundam Seed: Rengou vs. Z.A.F.T.: Mission Mode (PSP Exclusive only)

-In Mission Mode, players must first choose O.M.N.I. or Z.A.F.T. as his/her alliance.
+In Mission Mode, the player must first choose between allying with O.M.N.I. or Z.A.F.T.
 About half-way through the storyline, players can choose to either continue serving their original alliance or defect to the Orb Union.
 Players start off with two of four basic units, depending on their initial alliance.
 Players fighting for the O.M.N.I. forces start off with the FX-550 Skygrasper and UWMF/S-1 GINN WASP.
 Those playing as Z.A.F.T. pilots are given the TFA-2 ZuOOT and UWMF/S-1 GINN.
 As the game progresses, players will also acquire new units after beating certain missions.
 Additionally, points awarded after each mission allow players to upgrade to better mobile suits by filling up their SP gauge (similar to leveling up with an EXP gauge in most RPGs).
 Different units are made available depending on the choice of upgrades selected by the player.